+ REMEMBRANCE +

 Rev Daniel Power, SJ - Dynamic Public Relations Director at Georgetown

-Rev Joseph Rock, SJ - Ship-shape Dean of Students at Georgetown
+Rev Joseph Rock, SJ - Ship-shape GU Dean of Students, then Vice Pres, Scranton Univ

 Rev Joseph F. Selting - One and only Sacred Heart Church Pastor in my time